 We looked into the total process of receiving a pardon for a cannabis conviction in Canada.
 Here’s what we learned:

-- Just because Canada pardons you, doesn’t mean the US cares
+- Just because Canada pardons you, doesn’t mean the US will acknowledge it

 - It’s very costly